bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Like the best thing you could get was the testing and kind of developing libraries from C-Lightning, which had some functionality, but not all the functionality, right?
 So it came to the thing of either doing it myself, so like implementing part of the bolts myself, which I started doing.
 I saw that that was going to take years, so it was definitely worth it, not just because of the time, but also because of the maintaining, right?
-Just like if I'm building something that is getting updated frequently, then at some point I'm going to have to like update all the dependencies I'm supporting, and it's not going to work.
+Just like if I'm building something that is getting updated frequently, then at some point I'm gonna to have to like update all the dependencies I'm supporting, and it's not going to work.
 Like This is going to grow way too much, and I'm not going to have time for everything, right?

 ## Building on LDK